pypy/pypy/pypy/doc/coding-guide.rst

 - **Application Level tests**.
 They run at application level which means that they look like straight python code but they are interpreted by PyPy.

-Both types of tests need an `objectspace`_ they can run with (the interpreter dispatches operations on objects to an objectspace).
-If you run a test you can usually give the '-o' switch to select an object space.
-E.g. '-o thunk' will select the thunk object space.
-The default is the `Standard Object Space`_ which aims to implement unmodified Python semantics.

 .. _`standard object space`: objspace.html#standard-object-space
 .. _`objectspace`: objspace.html